-AromaLifted aroma of gooseberry, tropical fruits with traditional Sauvignon cut grass notes.
-Intense but not coarse or rank.
+AromaLifted aroma of pear and tropical fruits with traditional Sauvignon cut grass notes.
+Fresh but not overbearing.

 ColourPale straw with a light green tinge.

-PalateThe fruit elements apparent on the nose carry through to the palate.
-Ripe fruit with a juicy supple richness on the palate and a lingering, zingy, crisp finish.
+PalateFresh fruit with a lively supple richness on the palate and a lingering, crisp finish.
+Long and delicate.